This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Bake the chips in the oven until they're the desired crispiness, flipping halfway through.
 It usually takes about 7-8 minutes.
 Carefully watch the first few times until you get a feel for how they do in your oven.
 They will firm a little more, especially if you leave them on the pan to cool.

-Tip: If desired, line the cookie sheet with pieces of parchment paper.
-I did not do this because I like the way an oiled pan browns the chips.
+Tip: If desired, line the cookie sheet with a piece of parchment paper.
+I did not do this because I like the way an oiled pan turns the chips golden brown.

 Think about all the different varieties that exist for regular tortilla chips.
 All of these flavor combinations are possible with keto tortilla chips too!

-Otherwise, create your own flavored chips with your favorite seasonings.
+Otherwise, create your own flavored low carb chips with your favorite seasonings.

 - Chili lime - Vigorously mix olive oil with lime juice in a 3 to 2 ratio.
 Brush the chips with the mixture.
 Then sprinkle with chili powder, paprika, garlic powder, and cayenne pepper.